wildmountainfarms/solarthing/README.md

 See [Quickstart](docs/quickstart.md) to see how to set them up

-#### Logging
-This uses slf4j to log and uses log4j2 as the main implementation. https://logging.apache.org/log4j/2.x/manual/appenders.html

 ### TODO
 * Cache some data from Renogy Rover that won't be updated